skasapis/Team1Perception/README.md

 Our best cropped images are contained in the folder CroppedPics2.

-# To recreate our attempt at classifying based on a combination of cropped images and full sized images
+# To recreate our attempt at classifying based on a combination of cropped images and full sized images:
 First, run ```googlenet_full.m``` but uncomment line 82 to save the trained net ```save net4Full```

 Next, run ```googlenet_full.m```  but change line 9